Skip to main content

 Your choice to stand matters (I am the only prophet), your choice of who you follow matters (God or Baal), your choice of declaration matters (The Lord is our God), your choice of your hope matters (I see a cloud beginning to form), your choice to pray matters (Answer me Lord so that they will know you are God) and you could go on.

 NOTE: Your intro could be, “Do you remember eating the chocolate chip cookies you weren’t supposed to when you were a kid?
 You got a consequence for not obeying.
-You learned that day that your choices matter”.
+You learned that day that your choices matter.”

-As you already can imagine, you will forget some of the things you want to communicate, yet, don’t fret about it.
+As you can already imagine, you will forget some of the things you want to communicate, yet don’t fret about it.
 Why?
 No one knows what you want to preach.
 Your people do not know what your content is.
 Only you know that!
 Missed a point?
 Nobody knows.
 Keep on preaching.

 At first, preaching without notes, you may feel like you have to preach X number of minutes, you know, your usual 30-35-40-50 minutes.
 Limit the duration of your message to something you’re comfortable with.
 It can be less and not more.
 No one has ever complained of a great communicated message that also had the quality of being shorter than usual.
-Max it out at 30 minutes, or 10 minutes less than your usual time.
+Max it out at 30 or 10 minutes less than your usual time.

 If you plan to use 3 points, this gives you about 7 minutes per point, plus a 3-minute intro and a 3-4 minute conclusion.

-Limiting the sermon time forces you to focus on its content, on what you already prepared, and caps out your meanderings.
+Limiting the sermon time forces you to focus on its content, on what you have already prepared, and caps out your meanderings.
 Not that you have ever gone down a rabbit hole while you preach.

 Your end sentence is your call to action, the message to live out.
 It encapsulates the essence of your message.